RiceC-at-MasonHS/SB29-guard-chrome/requirements/technical-plan.md

 We will develop this project in two distinct phases to prioritize a fast, secure initial deployment followed by a more robust, long-term architecture.

 ### Version 1.0: Initial Private Release
-For the initial rollout within our district's managed Google Workspace, we will use a direct-to-API architecture.
+For the initial rollout within our district's managed Google Workspace, we will use a Google Sheets-driven architecture.

-- **How it Works:** The extension will fetch data directly from the Supabase API.
-The required API key will be included in the packaged extension code.
-Ideally this is a dedicated, read-only API Key that does not allow users to muddle with the data.
+- **How it Works:** The extension will fetch data directly from a user-provided authoritative Google Sheet.

-- **API Key Security:** To keep the key out of the public GitHub repository, it will be handled via a build-time injection.
-The key will be stored in a local, git-ignored file (e.g., `config.js`).
-A simple build script will read this key and insert it into the final JavaScript file before the extension is packaged for upload.
-This is a safe and acceptable tradeoff for a private, force-installed extension.
-Doubly so if the API Key is guarded to be read-only.

-### Version 2.0: Enhanced Security & Scalability -- Optional Advancement
-For long-term stability and security, we will introduce a secure proxy model.

-- **How it Works:** The extension will call a trusted intermediary endpoint hosted by the school.
-This proxy will be the only service that holds the Supabase API key.
-It will also be able to minimize the data that is transmitted to end-users devices.

-- **Technology:** The proxy will be a lightweight, high-performance binary (written in Go) hosted on a school subdomain.
-This completely decouples the extension from the secret key, making the system more robust and scalable.

-- **Centralized Configuration:** The proxy will not only serve DPA data but also provide configuration details, such as the base URL for the "View Full Details" link in the popup.
-This allows us to update key settings centrally without having to republish the extension.
+- **Google Sheet as Source of Truth:** Users will input the URL of their school's authoritative Google Sheet in the extension's options page.
+This Google Sheet will serve as the fundamental source of truth for all relevant data, eliminating the need for a separate API key or proxy service for data retrieval.
+School administrators will be required to adhere to a predefined column structure in their Google Sheet.

 ## ✅ Feature Set: MVP (Version 1.0)
 Our first launch-ready version must do the following:

-- **Direct API Fetch:** The background script must successfully fetch and parse data from the Supabase API endpoint.
+- **Data Fetching:** The background script must successfully fetch and parse data from the user-provided Google Sheet URL.

 - **Background URL Monitoring:** The `background.js` script must successfully listen for tab updates and extract the hostname from the current URL.